Skip to Content

 That isn’t to say that there aren’t pockets of acceptance dotted throughout the country: cities like Tbilisi have fabulous LGBTQ hangout spots where queer people can socialize and hook up without fear of persecution or backlash.

 Plus, Georgia is one of the only countries in the former Soviet bloc to have laws that prohibit discrimination toward LGBTQ people.
-Not only this, but trans people have the legal right to change their name and legal documents to reflect their preferred identity.
+Not only this, but trans people have the legal right to change their names and legal documents to reflect their preferred identity.

 Georgia isn't the most gay friendly country, but things are gradually improving